Andrews-repo/AWS-Project/README.md

 Hey,
 Thanks for checking out my repo.
 This repo is where I store all the code I write and use to build things within AWS.
 I didnt have any forethought in the way the directories were named, and how they would appear long term, so I will attempt to guide you through what you're looking at with links below.

+Quick tip: The "Code" links take you to the code used for each assignment/step, as well as the description of each assignment/step.
+The "Title" links, take you to a breif descrption of what I needed to do/learn.

 # Table of Contents